 Program Information and Application Process

 The Peer Health Educator (PHE) Program accepts applications throughout the year.
-Our winter quarter application deadline is Friday, March 9, 2018, at 5 pm.
+Our final application deadline is Friday, March 8, 2019, at 5 pm.
 Applicants accepted into the program will complete some initial training requirements and be selected into a topic group by the end of Spring quarter, and will complete their topic specialty training during the week before Fall quarter classes resume the following year.
-Once fully-trained, PHEs will perform 3-5 hours of volunteer service per week beginning Fall 2018 as members of their topic specialty group.
+Once fully-trained, PHEs will perform 3-5 hours of volunteer service per week beginning Fall 2019 as members of their topic specialty group.

 What You Need to Know